 The seawall project has been on the drawing board for more than a decade, but federal funds were not available.
 The McDonnell Administration has focused on securing that funding since taking office.
 With the Corps' agreement several weeks ago to commit federal funds, a cost-sharing agreement with the Commonwealth was signed and the project approved for study, design and construction.

-The project includes construction of a 430-foot-long seawall, a 50-foot spur jetty and the armoring of 170 of shoreline with stone revetment.
 The purpose is to protect the channel to the only harbor on the island, and shield the harbor itself from direct wave impact and from damage caused by sheets of ice pushed into the inner channel and harbor.
 The project also will reduce erosion of the shoreline and sediment flow into the navigation channel.

 The cost of the project is currently estimated at $4.2 million, of which the federal government will ultimately pay approximately $3.2 million.
 The state's share would be $950,000 over the next five years.
 The Commonwealth approved its funding in last year's biennial budget.

 The cost-sharing agreement that was signed calls for a 50-50 split between the state and federal government for a feasibility study that is expected to take two years.
 The total state share of that study will be $175,000 this year and $96,000 next year.
 That funding will be included in the governor's budget, which will be unveiled in December.

 Project design and construction are anticipated to be completed in 2017.